How to Become a Counselor in Oklahoma

 The following scholarships and loan repayment programs are available to LPCs in Oklahoma:

-• Description: The American Psychological Association (APA), with funding from the Substance Abuse and Mental Health Services Administration, offers assistance to students enrolled full time in APA-accredited doctoral programs and who have a strong commitment to a career in ethnic minority behavioral health services.
+• Description: The American Psychological Association, with funding from the Substance Abuse and Mental Health Services Administration, offers this fellowship to full-time students in APA-accredited doctoral programs in psychology who are committed to careers serving underserved and underrepresented communities.
+The program provides financial support, mentoring, and professional development for future behavioral health professionals.

 • Type: Loan Repayments